digital-botanical-gardens-initiative/dendron-dbgi/vault/Master-Works.Edouard-Brülhart.Database.Tables.Universities.md

 updated: 1719232582409
 created: 1718357868460
 ---
 University table (*Figure 1*) permits to store universities that are part of the EMI project.
-They are added using the [[Master-Works.Edouard-Brülhart.Scripts.Python.label-creator]] software:
+They are added using the [[Master-Works.Edouard-Brülhart.Services.label-creator]] software:

 - University_name: Name of the university.
 Provided by this API: https://github.com/Hipo/university-domains-list-api